The Importance Of The Gallbladder

 - One third of the patients saw their doctor again with the same pain they had suffered prior to the surgery.
 What a disappointing result for these patients!

-- Most of the patients who had a cholecystectomy were pain free 12 months after surgery, but so were 63% of the patients who had kept their gallbladder with its stones.
+- Most of the patients who had their gallbladder removed were pain free 12 months after surgery, but so were 63% of the patients who had kept their gallbladder with its stones.

 If you have a chronic or grumbling gall bladder problem, there is no need to panic and rush into surgery to have your gallbladder out.